collinmcneese/hab_sup_service/README.md

 Package can be installed via `hab pkg install` command and contains install run hook which will create service configurations, start the service and enable for automatic start on boot.

 This package contains a `pkg_svc_run` command only so that installtion will execute as correct package user, `root`.
 This package should not be loaded as a service as it performs no regular functions after installation.

+TODO: Add support for supervisor options such as secret, ring, etc.